bjascob/amr_coref/README.md

 The first few scripts will create the training data in `data/tdata` and the model training script will create `data/model`.
 Training takes less than 4 hours.

-## Advancement
-I'm considering this a beta release and I'd like to get feedback on usefulness and any needed features.
-Please send me feedback on any changes / improvements.
-Eventually I will move this code into [amrlib](https://github.com/bjascob/amrlib) but wanted to post it here first, until it sees a little utilization.

-If you're interested in working towards improving scores, feel free to experiment.
-I'd be happy to answer questions and/or lend assistance.
-If scores can be improved, I'll plan to add those changes back into the project.